unifiedjs/unified-engine/doc/options.md

 *   When `true`, overwrites the given files;
-*   When pointing to an existing directory, files are written to that directory and keep their filenames and extensions;
+*   When pointing to an existing directory, files are written to that directory and keep their basename;
-*   When the parent directory of the given path exists and one file is processed, the file is written to the given path using the given filename (and optionally extension);
+*   When the parent directory of the given path exists and one file is processed, the file is written to the given path using the given basename;
 *   Otherwise, a fatal error is thrown.

 <!-- Info: -->